 - Share materials and toys with other children.

 - Be confident and ready to separate from parent.

 - No concepts of reading such as front to back, flow of book, which page comes first, and reading left from right.

 Right now we are working on #8.

-Do you think I’m going a little over board with all this?
-I may be, but I was a substitute teacher for 6 years and my favorite grade to sub for was Kindergarten.
-I remember quite well that there were kids that didn’t know a thing at the beginning of school (in Kindergarten) and that there were kids who breezed past everything.
-I just don’t want Brody to be the kid that knows nothing for fear he’ll get behind.
+Do you think I’m going a little overboard with all this?
+Being a substitute teacher for 6 years, most of it with Kindergarten, I remember quite well that there were kids that didn’t know a thing at the beginning of school (in Kindergarten) and that there were kids who breezed past everything.
+I just don’t want my son, Brody to be the kid that knows nothing for fear he’ll get behind.

 I’m anxious to know if you are preparing your kids for the next school year this summer, or will you just let them play and not worry about learning anything.
 I remember my younger years – we did not do any learning in the summer.